-- 24.1.4 All personnel involved with the system shall receive training from time to time in respect of all legislation appropriate to their role. - 24.2 Discipline - 24.2.1 Every individual with any responsibility under the terms of this Code of Practice and who has any involvement with 'The System' to which they refer, will be subject to the relevant discipline code.
-Any breach of this Code of Practice or of any aspect of confidentiality will be dealt with in accordance with those discipline rules. - 24.2.2 The system manager will accept primary responsibility for ensuring there is no breach of security and that the Code of Practice is complied with.
+- 24.5.
+Every individual with any responsibility under the terms of this Code of Practice and who has any involvement with 'The System' to which they refer, will be subject to the relevant discipline code.
+Any breach of this Code of Practice or of any aspect of confidentiality will be dealt with in accordance with those discipline rules. - 24.6.
+The system manager will accept primary responsibility for ensuring there is no breach of security and that the Code of Practice is complied with.
 He/she has day-to-day responsibility for the management of the room and for enforcing the discipline rules.
-Non-compliance with this Code of Practice by any person will be considered a severe breach of discipline and dealt with accordingly including, if appropriate, the instigation of criminal proceedings. - 24.3 Declaration of Confidentiality - 24.3.1 Every individual with any responsibility under the terms of this Code of Practice and who has any involvement with The System to which they refer, will be required to sign a declaration of confidentiality.
+Non-compliance with this Code of Practice by any person will be considered a severe breach of discipline and dealt with accordingly including, if appropriate, the instigation of criminal proceedings.

+Declaration of Confidentiality

+24.7.
+Every individual with any responsibility under the terms of this Code of Practice and who has any involvement with The System to which they refer, will be required to sign a declaration of confidentiality.
 (See Appendix E).